 Shortly thereafter, he left Uruguay, fleeing first to Argentina, where he helped found and edit the influential magazine Crisis, and then, after the military took over in that country three years later, to Spain.
 In all, Galeano would spend nearly a dozen years in exile.

 * * * * *

 It is said that Faulkner wrote As I Lay Dying in six weeks.
-Galeano claims it took him just over 12 to write Open Veins.
+Galeano claims it took him just over 12 to write The Open Veins of Latin America.
 Furiously composed as conditions in Uruguay deteriorated, the book was released in 1971.
 Although Galeano already had several books to his name, Open Veins made his international reputation.
 It remained, for the rest of his life, his best-known work, eventually appearing in more than 100 official editions and countless bootleg ones.

 Author Isabel Allende says that her copy of Open Veins was one of just two books—along with “some clothes, family pictures, [and] a small bag with dirt from my garden”—that she took with her as she fled Chile after Pinochet seized power.
 For his part, Galeano, who loved ironic reversals, delighted in claiming that the censors were the best promoters of his work.
 In Hunter of Stories he writes with wry humor that Open Veins “had the good fortune of earning high praise from several military dictatorships, which banned it.
 The truth is, that’s what gave the book prestige.”

 Situating all of Latin America within a common political economy, Open Veins related how, through five centuries of plunder by European conquistadors and American corporations, the region’s abundant natural resources had been extracted to enrich a few local elites and many foreign interests.
 From the region’s arteries flowed the silver of Potosí and the gold of Ouro Preto, the nitrate of Chile’s pampas, and the sugar of the Caribbean islands.